csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

 Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) Service lets you control who has access to your cloud resources.
 You control the types of access a group of users has and to which specific resources.
 Moreover, with the inclusion of Identity Domains, OCI IAM and Oracle IDCS were unified into a single cloud service.

-The purpose of this lab is to give you an overview of the IAM Service components with Identity domains and an example scenario to help you understand how they work together.
+The purpose of this section is to give you a recap of the content from the first Ignite session.
+You will encounter an overview of the IAM Service components with Identity domains and an example scenario to help you understand how they work together.

 Estimated time: 5 minutes